vstoykovbg/slowkdf/README.md

 The problem is: popular cryptographic tools have laughable key stretching functionality.

-How many seconds after you enter your passwords you get response "bad password" when you enter wrong password when using LUKS, TrueCrypt, GnuPG?
+How many seconds after you enter wrong passwords you get response "bad password", while using LUKS, TrueCrypt, GnuPG?
+Less than a second?
+Two seconds?
 Do you think that this is enogh?
-Less than a second?

 See this example: